defualt/resume/HOW-TO.markdown

 - In the GitHub application, got to Preferences > Advanced > Install Command Line Tools *This is advised for uploading your files to the GitHub servers.*

-- Install [MacTex](http://tug.org/cgi-bin/mactex-download/MacTeX.pkg). *This is required for generating PDFs.*
+- Install basictex: `brew cask install basictex`. *This is required for generating PDFs.*

-- Install [Pandoc](https://code.google.com/p/pandoc/downloads/detail?name=pandoc-1.11.1.dmg&can=2&q=) *This is the engine for generating various files.*
+- Install [Pandoc](https://pandoc.org/installing.html) *This is the engine for generating various files.*

 - In your Mac, in Application > Utilities, find the "Terminal" application.
 Drag it to your dock. *This is advised for ease of workflow.*

 - Open the Terminal application
 -
 - Enter the following commands and hit return for each of the following in Terminal.
 Some of these may take a while to finish.
 Wait for each to finish before typing the next.
 Enter your password when prompted.  *This is necessary for installing things to generate PDFS.*

  - ````sudo chown -R `whoami` /usr/local/texlive````